-The CSE Department offers two Master of Engineering (MENG) degrees in (a) Computer Science and Engineering (CSE) and (b) Data Science.
-The CSE MEng emphasizes breadth, theory, and practice in a computing field.
-The Data Science MEng includes courses on the fundamental theory and practice of data science including topics from big data analytics, machine learning, data visualization, and data mining in an accessible online and distance learning modality.
-For more details, see the Masters of Engineering program at CSE.
+The M. Eng. programs are both in-person and online programs generally intended to prepare students for a career in industry.
+The CSE Department offers two Master of Engineering (M.Eng.) degrees: (a) the Computer Science and Engineering (CSE) degree is offered both in-person and online; (b) the Data Science degree is offered online.
+The CSE M.Eng. program emphasizes both the theory and practice of computing with an eye to preparedness for industry.
+The Data Science M.Eng. program includes courses on the fundamental theory and practice of data science including topics from big data analytics, machine learning, data visualization, and data mining in an accessible online and distance learning modality.
+For more details see the Master of Engineering Programs.